-Your VR3 has been delivered to you in G10 mode.
-This is the latest version of VR3 software and, we believe, represents a considerable advance over earlier versions.
+Your VR has been delivered to you in G10 mode.
+This is the latest version of VR software and, we believe, represents a considerable advance over earlier versions.

-If you prefer, you can run the VR3 in G3 mode which almost identical to G10 mode but only allows you to preset three gases in the gas list.
+If you prefer, you can run the VR in G3 mode which is almost identical to G10 mode but only allows you to preset three gases in the gas list and has a simpler user interface.

-You can also operate the computer in X10 mode which takes the VR3 back to the 2007 version of the software.
-This might be preferred by VR3 owners with long experience of the computers who have reached the point where they have an instinctive acquaintance with the way the computer used to work and prefer not to learn new navigation techniques.
+You can also operate the computer in X10 mode which takes the VR back to the 2007 version of the software (see website for details, Support, manuals).
+This might be preferred by VR owners with long experience of the computers and who have reached the point where they have an instinctive acquaintance with the way the computer used to work and prefer not to learn new navigation techniques.

-Your VR3 is delivered to you in multicolour mode.
+Your VR is delivered to you in multicolour mode.
 If you have ordered the multicolour upgrade from new then of course multicolour mode will be permanent.
-If you have ordered a single colour VR3 you will be able to enjoy multicolour mode for your first three dives so you can see what it looks like before your computer reverts to single colour mode.
+If you have ordered a single colour VR you will be able to enjoy multicolour mode for your first three dives so you can see what it looks like before your computer reverts to single colour mode.
 If you then decide you preferred multicolour mode just call your dealer and buy the multicolour upgrade PIN and install it.